Maggie Cheung: 2005–present: Reduced work and retirement

-Retirement life
+Retirement

 In May 2014, Cheung performed at the 2014 Strawberry Music Festival (Shanghai and Beijing).

-In 2015, Cheung composed and performed the theme song "If You Were Gone" (如果沒了你) for the anthology film Cities in Love.
-According to producer Gu Xiaodong, Cheung dedicated almost half a year to producing the song.

-In June 2022, Cheung performed a DJ set at the grand opening of a new Gucci store at The Landmark in Hong Kong.

-On November 22, 2022, Maggie Cheung opened a China version of TikTok account.
-She said that she found these video clips while cleaning up old files on her computer.
+On November 22, 2022, Cheung opened an account on Douyin, uploading video clips found while cleaning up old files on her computer.
 She wrote: "When I watched these videos again, I suddenly realized that time passed too fast."
 She occasionally shares old materials of her past work or life on the platform.

-On September 20, 2023, she cooperated with OLAY brand again and appeared in the camera to shoot a short film.

-On September 3, 2024, GQ magazine published a document.
-"Maggie Cheung Walked Away From Acting 20 Years Ago, but Her Legend Endures".
-Raymond Ang, writer of the article tried to contact Cheung for an interview but declined to be interviewed and Ang by saying: When I began work on this story in the spring, I reached out to Cheung's publicist of several years, trying to see if she might be open to doing an interview.
+On September 20, 2023, Cheung cooperated with OLAY brand again and appeared in the camera to shoot a short film.
+On September 3, 2024, GQ magazine published an article titled "Maggie Cheung Walked Away From Acting 20 Years Ago, but Her Legend Endures."
+Raymond Ang, writer of the article, tried to contact Cheung for an interview, but she declined to be interviewed.
+Ang said: "When I began work on this story in the spring, I reached out to Cheung's publicist of several years, trying to see if she might be open to doing an interview.
 It only took two weeks to get a polite but firm rejection.
-"Ms. Cheung has decided not to participate in the interview." her publicist wrote in an email.
-"She did not give a reason, but she's been turning down almost all press opportunities for quite awhile."
+'Ms. Cheung has decided not to participate in the interview', her publicist wrote in an email.
+'She did not give a reason, but she's been turning down almost all press opportunities for quite awhile'."

 She turned down BFI's invitation to participate in their 2024 retrospective as well.
 "It does add to the mystique," Kimberley Sheehan, the programmer of the retrospective, stated.
 "It's almost more fitting she's not coming."

+In August 2025, Cheung created a public Xiaohongshu page, quickly amassing over one million followers after posting several short announcement videos for the page.